corazza/vision-transformer-quantization/README.md

-Computationally Efficient Visual Transformers (Visage Technologies internship)
+# Computationally Efficient Visual Transformers (Visage Technologies internship)

+We implemented quantization methods for visual transformers and analyzed tradeoffs between model performance and accuracy (Visage Technologies internship)

 To reproduce results, consult the `scripts/` directory.
 The general workflow is: